 Challenges to be tackled

 Infrastructures are expected to provide reliable service for very long periods of time, covering major technology changes, spanning several generations and experiencing dramatic evolutions of the individual and collective aspirations for quality of life.
 The increasing demand for mobility and supply is driven first by demographic growth, but also by a number of factors such as urbanisation or macro economic development.
 Climate change is another major driver which will force us to alter our behavioural patterns regarding consumption of energy, supply and transport of goods, and even our leisure time.
 All these factors affect infrastructure lines and their nodes.
 Networks at the service of society should aim at enhancing the level of service offered to the citizens regarding efficient and effective mobility, which includes inter-operability and information of lines and supply while meeting social, environmental and economical objectives.

-Mission and Target of ECTP the Task Force Infrastructure
+Mission and Target

 You are interested and would like more information?
 You would like to participate?
 Great, please contact a member of the current core group.